 1. How to Choose the Right Name for Your Blog

 Originally I used my own name and let it expire because it contained no relevant keywords.
-Later I realized my mistake and my branding should contain my name if possible, so I went back to buy it again.
+Later I realized my mistake and decided my branding should contain my name if possible, so I went back to buy it again.
 Someone had bought it.

 I made another error.
 I chose a keyword that was too narrow.

 I’m a wildlife artist, so I called my site wildlifeartstore.com.
 It made sense as I was selling my own wildlife art prints for a living.
 I had a specific topic and thought I knew my target audience.
-I did, but I didn’t account for the subsequent change in direction.
+I did, but I didn’t account for my subsequent change in direction.

 I’d boxed myself in.
 I should’ve been less specific.

 I’d assumed that I could change the blog’s name later, but you know what? that can spell disaster if you’re not careful.
 When your site gains some traffic and it starts to get picked up by Google, your domain name becomes very important.

 If you change your domain name, your rankings will crash and they may never recover!